 Clinical trials on Opdualag

-The results of the study showed that a statistically significant improvement in PFS was achieved in the Opdualag arm compared with the nivolumab arm.
-The median PFS was 10.1 months in the Opdualag arm and 4.6 months in the nivolumab arm.
 The final analysis of overall survival (OS), the secondary endpoint, was not statistically significant as the median OS was not reached (NR) in the Opdualag arm against 34.1 months in the nivolumab arm.

-The most common adverse reactions reported in the Opdualag arm were musculoskeletal pain, fatigue, rash, pruritus and diarrhoea.
+The most common adverse reactions reported in the Opdualag arm were musculoskeletal pain, fatigue, rash, pruritus, and diarrhoea.